The Mega V is a desktop-size CNC router from MillRight CNC, an American brand that makes CNC routers and accessories.

 Swapping the plasma cutter with the router and installing the MDF bed, turns your plasma version into a router version.

-The frame rails of Mega V are made from 8mm thick aluminum extrusion of 3.93” x 2.36” and the bearing plates are precision cut from ¼” thick steel.
+The frame rails of Mega V are made from 8mm thick aluminum extrusions of 3.93” x 2.36” and the bearing plates are precision cut from ¼” thick steel.

 Basic variants of the Mega V routers have an MDF bed with inserts, but, for better rigidity, they also offer a T plate bed made of aluminum.